bramley/phplist-plugin-common/README.md

 Requires php version 5.3 or later.

+The version of this plugin dated 2015-03-23 has an incompatible change.
+Other plugins that depend on CommonPlugin should be upgraded to their latest version.

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the phplist `admin` directory but you can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.